devogabs/password-security-toolkit/README.md

   - Uppercase & lowercase letters
   - Digits
   - Special characters
-  - Common patterns (e.g., repeated characters)
+  - Common patterns (e.g., repeated characters) (Currently working on it!)
-  - Dictionary-based weakness detection
+  - Dictionary-based weakness detection (Currently working on it!)

-- **Clear Score System**
-  Returns a numerical score and a descriptive classification:
-  *Weak · Moderate · Strong · Very Strong*

 - **Detailed Feedback**
   Explains exactly **why** a password is weak and how to improve it.